5 Tattoo Parlors We Love in St. Louis

 Trader Bob’s Tattoo Shop

 Trader Bob’s is one of the oldest tattoo parlors in St. Louis.
 The shop has lived at its South Jefferson location since 1976.
 To get tattooed at Trader Bob’s is to carry a piece of St. Louis history with you.
-While their American Traditional pieces are particularly striking, the diverse and professional team of artists can execute any style.
-Vibrant florals and dynamic movement appear throughout Alan Thompson’s portfolio, while Ahmed Eldarrat showcases intricate black-ink designs.
+While the American Traditional pieces are particularly striking, the diverse and professional team of artists can execute any style.
+Vibrant florals and dynamic movement appear throughout Alan Thompson’s portfolio, while Dave Morgan and Lena Breydo showcase surreal designs with colorful flare.
 We love Billy Rath’s realistic renderings, Omar Powers’ strong linework and Matt Thornton’s whimsical, humorous animals.
-Mike at Trader Bob’s is one of the names on everyone’s lips in the city, from classic pieces to more delicate representations.
+Mike Klein at Trader Bob’s is one of the names on everyone’s lips in the city, from classic pieces to more delicate representations.
 Make an appointment or just show up—they take walk-ins!

 Lucky Cat Studio